Jesssullivan/ChapelTests/FileChecking-with-Chapel/README.md

 to run:

 ```
+# in parallel:
+chpl FileCheckParallel.chpl && ./FileCheckParallel
+# in series:
 chpl FileCheck.chpl && ./FileCheck
 ```

 # Dealing with Dupes in Chapel

-FileCheck will recursively run through all directories from where it starts and make generate two text docs (a .txt file that is easy to read as a human and a space seperated .txt file) for any two files with equal size.
+These programs will recursively run through all directories from where it starts and make generate two text docs (a .txt file that is easy to read as a human and a space seperated .txt file) for any two files with equal size.

 Then it will go through these suspiciously similar files at the character level and evaluate for any differences.